Galeria-Kaufhof/jsonhomeclient/README.md

 You must add the json-home-client to the dependencies of the build file, e.g. add to `build.sbt`:

-    libraryDependencies += "de.kaufhof" %% "json-home-client" % "2.0.0"
+    libraryDependencies += "de.kaufhof" %% "json-home-client" % "2.1.0"

-It is published to maven central for both scala 2.10 and 2.11.
+It is published to maven central for 2.11.

 ## Usage